daskol/typst-templates/jmlr/jmlr.typ

  *   for an accepted publication.
 By default, the mode is inferred from
  *   `pubdata` for backwards compatibility.
  *   workshop: Workshop proceedings configuration.
 It can be either content used
  *   as the proceedings header or a dictionary.
-See `hild2025-workshop`.
  */
 #let jmlr(
   title: [],